firesync-org/firesync/docs/docs/reference/firesync-server/configuration.md

 ### `FS_GOOGLE_AUTH_SUCCESS_REDIRECT_URL`

-The URL in your application that FireSync should redirect to in your application after successfully authenticating.
+The URL in your application that FireSync should redirect to after successfully authenticating.
 For example:

 ```sh
 $ export FS_GOOGLE_AUTH_SUCCESS_REDIRECT_URL=http://my-app.example.com/dashboard
 ```

-The redirect URL will have some data appended to with the session tokens which the `@firesync/client` library will automatically read in to set up the client session.
+The redirect URL will have some data appended it to with the session tokens which the `@firesync/client` library will automatically use to set up the client session.

 :::tip